Kraken Regiment

-The Kraken Regiment (Спецпідрозділ "Kraken") is a Ukrainian military volunteer unit, part of the spetsnaz units of the Main Directorate of Intelligence of Ukraine (HUR) formed on 24 February 2022, the same day as the Russian invasion of Ukraine.
+The Kraken Regiment (Спецпідрозділ "Kraken") is a Ukrainian military volunteer unit, part of the spetsnaz units of the Main Directorate of Intelligence of Ukraine (HUR) formed in 2022 as a response to the Russian invasion of Ukraine.

 Named after the mythical sea creature, the regiment was formed by veterans of the Azov Regiment and has successfully liberated several occupied villages during the fighting, later also taking part in counter offensives and sabotage operations, becoming one of the more high-profile volunteer units in the war.

 History

+Origin

+Many of the eventual members of the Kraken Regiment came from an established network of football "ultras" and others who gathered in the Kharkiv hideouts that had been stashed with arms in preparation for the Russian invasion of Ukraine on 24 February 2022.
+At the same time, Kostiantyn Nemichev, who was at the time head of the local National Corps, was gathering volunteer soldiers.
+They took part in the defence of Kharkiv, and by March after driving out Russians of Vilkhivka the unit had started to form to the point the name ″Kraken″ was chosen after a commander of the unit suggested it based on his Naval special forces background.

+Activities in 2022–23

 In April 2022, the unit dismantled the monument to Marshal Georgy Zhukov in Kharkiv.
 In late September, it was reported that Nemichev claimed the unit had captured more than 15 Russian officers, handing them over to the Main Intelligence Directorate.
 He was quoted saying “All of them were thrown into the infantry.
 Therefore, it is indicative that Russians have big problems now.
 They do not know where to get people to send to death.
 Therefore, they gather them in different units and deploy them here.
 So they’re not doing well as it is, and then we come along and ‘spoil the mood’ some more.”